xvmdvx/FENNECv1/FENNEC-main 31/README.md

 - A Refresh button updates information without reloading the page.
 - When Review Mode is enabled a **🩻 XRAY** button runs **EMAIL SEARCH** and then **DNA** automatically.
 The **OPEN ORDER** button is hidden.
 - CODA Search menu item queries the knowledge base using the Coda API.
-- Clicking the state in the DB sidebar now opens the Coda Knowledge Base in a floating overlay that covers two-thirds of the page.
-The DB view dims and the sidebar remains visible.
+- Clicking the state in the DB sidebar now opens the Coda Knowledge Base in a separate window sized like a third column.
 - Edit `environments/db/db_launcher.js` to provide your Coda API token and the Coda doc ID.
 Generate a new token in Coda and replace the value after `Bearer` if searches return "No results".
 Set the doc ID without the leading